sillsdev/TheCombine/README.md

 Install [Docker](https://docs.docker.com/get-docker/).

+(Linux Only) Install [Docker Compose](https://docs.docker.com/compose/install/) separately.
+This is included by default in Docker Desktop for Windows and macOS.

 (macOS / Windows Only) If you are on macOS or Windows without [WSL2 installed](https://docs.microsoft.com/en-us/windows/wsl/install-win10) you must ensure that Docker Desktop is allocated at least 4GB of Memory in Preferences | Resources.